-Maximum Residual Disinfectant Level Goal(MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below to which there are no known or anticipated health or safety effects occur.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.